The Hebrew tribes led by Joshua came into Canaanite territory, where they encountered city states who did not welcome the intruders.

 The city itself was surrounded by an inner and an outer wall, as most cities were at the time – see a picture of a reconstruction, below.

-Why were there two walls?
+Why two walls?

 The outer wall surrounded the whole city, protecting it from foreign intruders